 Chamonix & Mont Blanc

-While of course, climbing Mont Blanc is out of the question as a day trip from Geneva, you can visit the quaint ski resort town of Chamonix and admire it from there.
+While of course, climbing Mont Blanc itself is out of the question as a day trip from Geneva, you can visit the quaint ski resort town of Chamonix and admire Mont Blanc from there.

 WHAT IS IT: If you’re a big fan of cheese, making a pilgrimage to Gruyères – the namesake of one of the world’s most delicious cheeses – is in order.

 WHAT TO DO: Besides overdose on lactose?
-Sights include the 13th-century Gruyères Castle, the gorgeous Catholic Église Saint-Théodule, and the HR Giger Museum which is an art museum inside the castle.
+Sights include the 13th-century Gruyères Castle, the medieval village architecture, the gorgeous Catholic Église Saint-Théodule, and the HR Giger Museum which is an art museum inside the castle.